vnpy/vnpy/README_ENG.md

 ## Environment preparation

 * We recommend using the Python distribution [VeighNa Studio-2.9.0](https://download.vnpy.com/veighna-studio-2.9.0.exe), which is built with the latest version of VeighNa framework and VeighNa Station quantitative management platform, specifically created by the VeighNa team for quantitative trading.
 Manual installation
-* Supported system versions: Windows 10 or above/Windows Server 2016 or above/Ubuntu 20.04 LTS
+* Supported system versions: Windows 10 or above/Windows Server 2019 or above/Ubuntu 22.04 LTS
-* Supported Python version: Python 3.7 64-bit (**Note that it must be Python 3.7 64-bit version**)
+* Supported Python version: Python 3.10 64-bit or above

 ## Installation steps